Resource Wende

 Dialogues

 Nobody has detailed knowledge of all the necessary sustainability transitions and the overall implications of resource scarcity.
-There is a need to combine the various areas of expertise into a common story of the future and underlying systems-model that enable integral decision-making.
+There is a need to combine the various areas of expertise into a common story of the future and an underlying systems-model that enable integral decision-making.
 Structured dialogues are a means to bring the right people and knowledge together to create the necessary common understanding.

 Network